missionpinball/mpf-docs/tutorial/5_add_a_display.rst

     C:\pinball\your_machine>mpf both

-When you do this, you should see the graphical window pop up (most likely showing the *welcome_slide* for a quick moment), then when the MPF game engine is up and running, you should see the graphical window flip over to the *attract_started* slide.
+When you do this, you should see the graphical window pop up (most likely showing the *welcome_slide* for a quick flash), then when the MPF game engine is up and running, you should see the graphical window flip over to the *attract_started* slide.
 Here's a screen shot:

 .. image:: images/5_mpf_both.jpg